learn-co-curriculum/dsc-tuning-decision-trees-lab/README.md

 __Note:__ The term "vanilla" is used for a machine learning algorithm with its default settings (no tweaking/tuning).

 - Create a decision tree instance
-- Fit a DT classifier with training dataset using all default settings for hyperparameters i.e. we dont change any parameter.
+- Fit a DT classifier with training dataset using all default settings for hyperparameters i.e. we don't change any parameter.
-- Set the impurity crietria to "entropy".
+- Set the impurity criteria to "entropy".

 ```python